sam0delkin/intellij-psa/README.md

 </details>

 > [!NOTE]
-> In the output above the `options` option is omitted to make output less size.
+> In the output above the `options` and `textRange` options are omitted to make output less size.

 ## Documentation